 • On-site database access at public-access workstations

 • Langsam Library access after 6pm with photo ID (NOTE: does not include access to the UCit@Langsam 24-hour computer lab)

 You are UC Bearcats, so you can check out books from any UC library.
 You can only check out print books while you're on the UC campus, at the same time, we have millions of ebooks you can access anytime.

-4. What if I find a book which does not have an ebook version?
+What if I find a book which does not have an eBook version?

-That means the book has no ebook version at all or the library did not purchase the ebook.
-If you really think the book can be used by many students, contact the librarian Hong to let her know.
-We may consider purchasing the ebook right away.
+That means the book has no eBook version at all or the library did not purchase the eBook.
+If you really think the book can be used by many students, contact the libraries, we may consider purchasing the eBook right away.